Nolan Arenado Player Props: Cardinals vs. Diamondbacks

-Nolan Arenado -- batting .300 with two doubles, two home runs, six walks and eight RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Drey Jameson on the hill, on April 18 at 7:45 PM ET.
+On Wednesday, Nolan Arenado (coming off going 0-for-1) and the St. Louis Cardinals face the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
+First pitch is at 1:15 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-1) against the Diamondbacks.

 Nolan Arenado Game Info & Props vs. the Diamondbacks